kasparsd/peters-blog-url-shortcodes/readme.txt

 * [posturl id=375] will generate the correct permalink for the post with an ID of 375; for example, &lt;a href="[posturl id=375]">post about this plugin&lt;/a> would generate [post about this plugin](http://www.theblog.ca/blog-url-shortcodes "From Peter's Useful Crap")

 * [templateurl] will generate the URL to your parent theme's root

+* [childtemplateurl] will generate the URL to your child theme's root

 = Requirements =